-Source documents generally supported the expenditure information in the books and records, and included such documents as invoices, credit card slips, cancelled cheques, etc. However, the mere existence of a credit card slip or any other supporting information does not qualify the expense as legitimate and which warrants reimbursement to the individual or payment to the credit card company.
-An expense only becomes legitimate when it is used by an organization to achieve its charitable goals.
+Source documents in general supported the expenditure information in the books and records, and included such documents as invoices, credit card slips, cancelled cheques, etc. We noted that a large portion of the supporting documentation consisted of credit card slips which were provided as a result of Mr. O'Sullivan's use of his personal credit cards to make purchases on behalf of himself or the Organization.
+Mr. O'Sullivan frequently used his personal credit cards [REDACTED] to make payments for which he was reimbursed, or, the Organization would make payment directly to the credit card company on his behalf.
+However, the mere existence of a credit card slip does not qualify an expense as legitimate, which warrants reimbursement to the individual or payment to the credit card company.
+An expense only becomes legitimate when it is used by the Organization to achieve its stated goals.
 The Organization had no formal system to pay its expenses.